SamuelEarl/fanny-pack-ui-old/src/routes/components/select/new/+page.svelte.md

 <Select
   label="Select an option"
   options={monthArrays}
+  optionLabel={2}
   bind:value={selectedMonthArray}
   id="array-options-id"
-  labelIndex={2}
   size="md"
 />
 ```

-Note that the `labelIndex` prop is only used if the elements within the `options` array are also arrays.
-The `labelIndex` prop indicates which element within each of the nested arrays will be used as the label text for the options in the `<Select>` component.
+Note that when the `optionLabel` prop is used with an array of nested arrays (passed to the `options` prop), the `optionLabel` prop will provide the index of the element within each of the nested arrays that will be used as the label text for the `<Select>` component's options.

 ---